VamsiChelluri/VamsiChelluri/README.md

 ## About me

-- 👨‍💻 I'm working as a Software Engineer at [Accolite Digital](https://www.accolite.com/).
+- 👨‍💻 I'm working as a Software Engineer.
 - 💡 I am passionate about learning technologies and trying out new things.
 - 🌱 I'm on track for learning more about Spring boot full stack and React.
 - ⏰ I love to read books and play cricket in my free time.